 Treatment with clot-busting medication doubles the odds of being normal or nearly normal.
 This benefit comes with some increased risk of bleeding in the brain and occasionally even death.
 The chance of serious bleeding is about 1% in stroke patients not treated with tPA versus 6% in those who receive TPA.
 However, this risk is clearly outweighed by the benefits of the treatment, provided it is given early.

 If patients arrive at the hospital too late for the administration of IV tPA (‘outside the window period’) or if IV tPA is not appropriate for them, physicians may remove the clot mechanically (‘Mechanical Thrombectomy’) with neuro-interventional techniques.
 This involves navigating a small catheter (a hollow tube) through the blood vessels to the location of the blockage.
 A device can then be used to suction the clot (aspiration) or trap the clot and remove it (retrieval).
 It can even be beneficial for up to 24 hours from the start of symptoms in certain situations.
-Mechanical thrombectomy for stroke is a highly specialized treatment and should only be performed at hospitals with experienced neuro-interventional teams.
+Mechanical thrombectomy for stroke is a highly specialized treatment and should only be performed at hospitals with experienced Neurosurgeons in Dwarka, Delhi.

 HOD And Consultant - Department Of Neurology